Five easy ways to include fish in your day

 The good news is that with a little experimentation, we can blow these myths out of the water.
 Fresh fish is one of the quickest protein foods to cook, with plenty of quick and healthy recipe ideas.
 And with a range of quality fish products now on the market, convenience and nutrition can go hand-in-hand, making it a whole lot easier to include healthy balanced meals into your day.

-5. Sunday brunch - Want a nice brunch without having to brave the crowd?
-Make a salmon scramble by adding in a few frozen salmon pieces to your usual scrambled egg recipe.
+Want a nice brunch without having to brave the crowd?
+Make a salmon omelette by adding a few lemon & dill salmon pocket to your a simple omelette recipe.